 Yes, a periodontal maintenance cleaning is billed differently than standard cleaning.
 Your insurance may have different coverages when it comes to periodontal maintenance.
 Where it may completely cover a standard cleaning, it may only cover a part of a periodontal maintenance cleaning.
 If you are unsure of your particular policy, you can always contact your dental insurance provider for more information.

-If you have been diagnosed with and treated for, gum disease, periodontal maintenance can help you to improve and maintain your oral health.
-For more information, call Advanced Dental Associates at (210) 6552753 today.
+If you have been diagnosed with and treated for gum disease, periodontal maintenance and periodontal care can help you to improve and maintain your oral health.
+For more information, call Advanced Dental Associates at (210) 714-5589 today.